tonai/Lightning-talks/JavaScript/01_Bases/04_Constructor-and-prototype.md

 # Constructor and prototype

-## Foreword

-This files contains examples illustrating [this presentation](https://prezi.com/qtvjlm_557ab/javascript-constructor-and-prototype/).

-You can use the navigator's debug console (F12) to try the above examples yourself.

-Presentation time needed : 45min

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->